 A. Low POP content

-The provisional definition of low POP content for SCCP is [10 000] mg/kg.
+The provisional definition of low POP content for SCCPs is [10 000] mg/kg.

 The low POP content described in the Stockholm Convention is independent from the provisions on hazardous waste under the Basel Convention.

-Wastes with a content of SCCP above [10 000] mg/kg must be disposed of in such a way that the POP content is destroyed or irreversibly transformed in accordance with the methods described in subsection IV.G.2.
+Wastes with a content of SCCPs above [10 000] mg/kg must be disposed of in such a way that the POP content is destroyed or irreversibly transformed in accordance with the methods described in subsection IV.G.2.
 Otherwise, they may be disposed of in an environmentally sound manner when destruction or irreversible transformation does not represent the environmentally preferable option in accordance with the methods described in subsection IV.G.3.

-Wastes with a content of SCCP at or below [10 000] mg/kg should be disposed of in accordance with the methods referred to in subsection IV.G.4 of the General technical guidelines (outlining disposal methods when POP content is low), taking into account section IV.I.1 below (pertinent to higher-risk situations).
+Wastes with a content of SCCPs at or below [10 000] mg/kg should be disposed of in accordance with the methods referred to in subsection IV.G.4 of the General technical guidelines (outlining disposal methods when POP content is low), taking into account section IV.I.1 below (pertinent to higher-risk situations).

 For further information on low POP content, refer to section III.A of the General technical guidelines.